-- Residential mix of private market, social housing, key worker accommodation, first home buyers and aged care. - Significant social and economic benefit to Broome - Preliminary analysis suggests net benefit of \$77.7 million.
+- Increase housing supply by 48 new dwellings and stimulate the developemnt of a further 64 to be constructed. - Create an additional 112 residential lots - Significant social and economic benefit to Broome - Preliminary analysis suggests net benefit of \$97.6 million.